 What are the age requirements?

 The Congressional Award is for ANY young person who is at least 13 1/2 years of age and has not yet had their 24th birthday.
 Participants may register when they are 13 ½ years old.
 All goals must be completed by their 24th birthday.
-Any young person below the age of 13 ½ does not yet qualify for The Congressional Award.
-We encourage those youth to register once they become eligible.
+Any young person under the age of 13 ½ does not yet qualify for The Congressional Award.
+Register here.

 When can I begin counting hours toward my goals?

 You may begin counting hours once you have submitted your registration and your goals have been approved by your Advisor.

 Are hours accepted for work I’ve already completed?